Market Overview

 USDT Perp Vault ETH-based: up to 20% APY - Risk profile: High

 SOL led with +2.99% monthly yield, continuing its strong performance from February.
 The asset traded in a volatile range — dipping below $80 during the late-March sell-off but rebounding mid-month alongside broader market recovery.
-High perpetual trading volumes and a mix of aggressive long and short positioning generated significant fee income and counterparty profit for the vault.
+Active and multi-directional price movements with liquidations on both sides of the market generated significant fee income and counterparty profit for the vault.

 The two USDT-denominated Perp Vaults posted losses — in contrast to the positive results in the native-asset vaults.
-The distinction is structural.
+The distinction is structural and reflects how USDT-based vaults are exposed to the underlying asset's price trajectory.

-The USDT ETH-based vault was hit hardest (-2.13%) because ETH experienced the most pronounced directional move of the month — a sharp rally from sub-$2,000 to above $2,300 after the ETHB launch, followed by a partial retracement.
+USDT ETH-based (-2.13%) was the worst performer.
+ETH experienced the most pronounced directional move of the month — a sharp rally from sub-$2,000 to above $2,300 after the BlackRock ETHB launch on March 12, followed by a partial retracement.
 The sustained upward move favored long traders, whose profits were extracted from the liquidity pool.
-Fee income was insufficient to offset these counterparty payouts.
+The USDT-denominated vault absorbed counterparty payouts to profitable longs without participating in the underlying asset's price appreciation.
+Fee income was insufficient to offset these losses.

 When this strategy performs best